harqis/BlackJack/README.md

 Program starts by running main.py.

 !!!
-Game is currently in Finnish.
-The language will be changed to English soon.

-!!!
 (Currently trying to solve) Game logic is currently not perfect.
 If player or dealer gets 3 or 4 aces to hand, problems may occur.

-Things to be added: multiple players, analysis of winning probabilities, ability to decide when deck is shuffled and a GUI perhaps.
+Things to be added: multiple players, analysis of winning probabilities, amount of decks in play, ability to decide when deck is shuffled and a GUI perhaps.